3. It’s All About Brainstorms

 Getting more ideas provides training towards a habit of finding the fun in things.

 This is something that’s a little hard to fully appreciate without experiencing it firsthand, but when you concentrate on sharing as many ideas as possible you’ll find that, for one thing, you can’t afford to waste time criticizing others.
 This is simply because you have to focus your thoughts on putting out more ideas.
+You have to be innovative with how you use your brain.

 Let’s say you have a superior that you don’t really like.
 In normal circumstances, you’d just complain about what you don’t like about that superior behind their back, and that would be it.
 But by buffing up your “brainstorm brain,” you’ll start to think how you can change so that you don’t end up disliking them so much, or maybe how you’ll go about changing their personality for them, or maybe even start to devise a scheme to get that superior switched to another team, or whatever.
 It doesn’t matter exactly what you come up with.
 You’ll simply find you keep coming up with more ideas.
 Then you’ll find that you start to think like that in everyday life because it becomes natural to you.